Stephen-Seo/mpd_info_screen2/README.txt

   --blacklist-font-str=<string> : blacklist fonts that have <string> in its filename (use this option multiple times to add more strings to check)
-  --remaining-force-default-raylib-font : force the remaining time text to always use Raylib's default font --font-scale-factor=<factor> : Sets the factor to scale the font size with (default 1.0)
+  --remaining-force-default-raylib-font : force the remaining time text to always use Raylib's default font --font-scale-factor=<factor> : Sets the factor to scale the font size with (default 1.0) --remaining-font-scale-factor=<factor> : Sets the factor to scale the remaining (remaining time and elapsed percentage) text's font size with (default 1.0)

 --------------------------------------------------------------------------------
     Man Page